Jim-Qian/AIImageGeneration/README.md

   •  Double check using nslookup
 4. Install and use Certbot to get HTTPS certificate for your website
 5. Install, modify, and start Nginx (to serve HTTPS certificate)
 6. Run all those above commands to start your own backend code.
 Do those with pm2 so they persist and can reboot when EC2 instance restarts.
+I recommend using a cloud host with 4GB of RAM (using 1GB shuts down pm2 and can't even allow ssh to it).

 ------